Putaonjfu/WDTS/README.md

 ## Citation

 If you find our work, methodology, or code useful in your research, please consider citing our paper.

-**Note:** The manuscript is currently **major revision** at the *ISPRS Journal of Photogrammetry and Remote Sensing*.
+**Note:** The manuscript is currently under **major revision** at the *ISPRS Journal of Photogrammetry and Remote Sensing*.
 The citation will be updated once accepted.

 ```bibtex
 @article{wdts_major_revision,